Determining planning applications during the coronavirus outbreak

-Officers and members of the planning committee will be able to take part in these meetings and vote using teleconferencing.
-These meetings will be broadcast live on our webcasting page so the public can watch the debate and decisions being taken.
+These meetings will be broadcast live on our YouTube channel, so the public can watch the debate and decisions being taken.

-The public will not be allowed to attend these meetings as attendance is not considered essential travel, but people can still make representations.
+The public will not be allowed to attend these meetings to help limit the spread of the virus, but people can still make representations and can speak to the committee using the public speaking facility.
 See the public speaking and coronavirus section of this page for more information.

 Decisions on other planning applications will continue to be made as normal.

-Officers will not be carrying out site visits at this time.
-Instead we will be requesting applicants provide photographic and/or video evidence as may be necessary.
+Officers will be carrying out limited site visits at this time but we will still be requesting applicants provide photographic and/or video evidence as may be necessary.
 If insufficient evidence is made available to allow officers to adequately assess the applications, we will seek to agree extensions of time with applicants, to deal with their planning applications.